spfrommer/torchexplorer/README.md

 _Input/output gradient norm histograms._ These histograms capture tensor gradients from `backward` passes through the module.
 Unlike parameter gradients, we record here the $\ell_2$-norm of the gradients, averaged over the batch dimension.
 This means that if the gradient of the loss with respect to the module input is of dimension $b \times d_1 \times d_2$, we first flatten to a $b \times (d_1 \cdot d_2)$ vector and take the row-wise norm to get a length $b$ vector.
 These values then populate the histogram.
 For the `fc` layer in the above example, `input 0 (grad norm)` would apply this procedure to the gradient of the loss with respect to `x`, while `output 0 (grad norm)` would apply this procedure to the gradient of the loss with respect to `y`.

 _Parameter histograms._ After the input/output histograms are extracted, all submodules will have their immediate parameters (`module._parameters`) logged as histograms.
 Note that this is not the same as `module.parameters()`, which would also recurse to include all child parameters.
+Some modules (particularly activations) have no parameters and nothing will show up in the interface.
+For instance, `TestModule` above has no trainable immediate parameters; `fc` will have `weight` and `bias` parameters`; and `activation` will again have nothing.

 _Parameter gradient histograms._ After the `backward` call is completed, each parameter will have a `.grad` attribute storing the gradient of the loss with respect to that parameter.
 This tensor is directly passed to the histogram.
 Unlike the input/output gradients, no norms are computed.